 I wasn’t able to get a picture of the stencil because I got carried away and applied the MUD before I knew it.
 The stencil was laid flat on the board and secured with painter’s tape before using the spatula to apply over the Market stencil.
 It was really easy.

 I used the Dixie Belle Mud (thick paste-like substance) to create a raised stencil with a spatula.
 You can apply it smooth or rough.
 I like the rough texture look so I applied it in a crosshatch pattern.
 Just randomly.
 I removed the stencil immediately after the application of the Mud and washed it with warm soapy water and patted the stencil dry.
 The stencil is heavy-duty and reusable.
 What a cool look!
 The letter really stands out!

 Application of Iron Patina Paint on the Farmhouse Market Sign

 So, I got carried away and missed taking pics of the next step.
 Probably the easiest step of the whole project.
 It’s rather simple so I’ll explain it here in detail.

-Apply the Iron Patina Paint in the areas that you want the rust to show.
+Apply the Iron Patina Paint in the areas where you want the rust to show.
 I used a sponge to apply the Iron Patina Paint and just dabbed it on in spots.
 Immediately while the patina paint was still wet, I sprayed over the wet paint with the green patina spray.
 I made sure my board was laying flat when I sprayed the activator.
 This allowed the activator to pool in some areas and that’s totally what I wanted.
 What happened when I did this, the Iron Patina Paint started to bleed out a bit into the other paint.
 That’s a good thing.
 It makes for a more realistic look… in my opinion.
 Now here was the hardest part… I had to wait!
 Wait until it got all rusty and crusty.
 This process can take up to 6 hours.